sweettea-io/cli/docs/source/datasets.rst

 Datasets
 ========

-In order for the TensorCI training cluster to train a model on your data, the cluster needs a location where it can access that data in a fast and reliable manner.
+In order for the TensorCI training cluster to train a model on your data, it first needs a location where it can access that data in a fast and reliable manner.
 To achieve this, datasets uploaded to TensorCI are converted into tables in a cloud database.
 This not only makes your data easily accessible from the training cluster, but it also allows your data to live in one specific location that easily handles updates via an API as new data accumulates over time.